zaiisao/Documentation/en/Voice/audio_profile_ios_audio.md

 ## Implementation
-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Voice/ios_audio.md) for more information.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Voice/ios_audio.md).

 The Agora SDK provides the [setAudioProfile](https://docs.agora.io/en/Voice/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setAudioProfile:scenario:) method for developers to set appropriate audio profiles according to the scenarios.
 This method has two parameters: